 How to send money to Brazil

-Learn how to make a money transfer to Brazil at the best BRL rate in 4 easy steps
+Learn how to transfer money to Brazil at the lowest cost in four easy steps

-1. Check if the BRL mid-market rate is interesting
+1. See if the BRL conversion rate is in your favor

-3. Select the best provider for your specific needs
+3. Choose the best option for your personal needs

-4. Sign up and get started wih your transaction with the provider you selected
+4. Sign up and get started wih your money transfer with the money transfer provider of your choice

 How to Send Money to Brazil